 I sketched an outline of a boy onto the paper with pencil so that I could erase as needed.
 I then went over the image with a black Sharpie.
 I drew the face on with markers.
 As you can see from the mismatched leg sizes, I'm not an artist! 🙂

-The Cub Scout hat is available from the Mormon Share website.
+The Cub Scout hat was available from the Mormon Share website, but unfortunately, the website has been removed.
 Thanks to Chris Gunn for creating and sharing the image!
 I believe it is intended to be a thank you note, but it worked perfectly for my Good Citizen boy.

 At this point, you can use your Good Citizen boy as is or you can cut him out.
 I chose to cut him out.
 If you have access to a large laminator, you can laminate him to make him a bit more sturdy.